dmvoloshyn/dmvoloshyn/05_engineering_patterns/01-String-Rewriting-Expession-Engine.md

 Instead of:

-> Build a model of the expression and execute the model
+"Build a model of the expression and execute the model"

 the architecture becomes:

-> Transform the expression until the expression becomes the answer
+"Transform the expression until the expression becomes the answer"

 ------------------------------------------------------------------------